A workplace contract pension is a collection of individual personal pension plans, grouped together to allow more efficient administration.

 Investment choice

-Workplace contracts pensions will generally offer more investment choice to employees.
-The provider’s investment governance team will decide what pooled funds to offer but this could be hundreds of funds.
+Workplace Contract pensions will generally offer more investment choice to employees.
+The provider’s investment governance team will decide what pooled funds to offer, which could offer employees a wide range of self select funds to chose from.

 In a GSIPP, investments aren’t limited to pooled funds alone.
-Employees can invest in individual shares or other investments if they wish.
+Employees can invest in individual shares or other investments, while others may not wish to chose their own funds.
 An extensive choice of investments is something which might appeal to some employees, while others may be put off making a choice by the number of options on offer.
 Some schemes offer a core fund range to make choices easier for this group.

 Tax relief

 Workplace contract pensions all operate tax relief on a relief at source basis.
-This means that non-tax payers benefit from a 25% bonus added to what they pay in, in the same way as tax payers.
+This means that non-tax payers benefit from a basic rate tax relief added to what they pay in, in the same way as tax payers.
 This is an important consideration if you have a proportion of employees who don’t earn enough to pay tax.

 If you have employees who you think will make contributions out of their own bank account, a relief at source scheme will make this easier too.